-The autocorrelation of many of the chronologies also reduced the independence of the set-aside interval, reducing its validity as a test of prediction interval performance.
-The importance of this phenomenon should be measured by comparing prediction interval performance to AR1, as in Figure 5.
-The results suggest that the independence of the set-aside interval is not significantly impact by autocorrelation.
-Tree Nob, the site with the highest AR1 values, does show some negative correlationion between PIC and AR1, however,this is not consistent across prediction interval methods.
+The autocorrelation of many of the chronologies also reduced the independence of the reconstruction and confidence intervals in the SAI, which reduces the validity as a test of confidence interval performance when the associated targets also have high AR1.
+We measured the importance of this phenomenon by comparing confidence interval performance to MV chronology AR1 (Figure 6) and found no consistent relationship, suggesting that the independence of the SAI is not significantly impacted by autocorrelation.
+At Tree Nob, the site with the highest AR1 values, CIC and AR1 are negatively correlated, but this relationship is not consistent across confidence interval methods.

-We have provided evidence for the reliability of prediction intervals constructed from empirical errors and MEboot.
-However, the simple linear regression method used in the 603 reconstructionhere isuncommonin climate reconstructions.
-Multiple predictors and principal components are commonly employedWe have, though, utilized a diversity of real chronology-target pairs with a range of properties alongside synthetic chronologies with properties of still greater diversity.
-The methods we have employed can easily be extended to more complex reconstruction methods.
-Although the robustness of the methods that tested well in these simulations may not hold for all use cases, the simulations do suggest that some methods should not be used.
-Traditional bootstrapping contains naïve assumptions for use with crossdated archives.
-This method consistently produced prediction intervals wider than intended in our trials.
-Furthermore, the consistent negative correlation between prediction interval capture and rbar for traditionally bootstrapped chronologies suggests consistent, predictable bias inherent to this method.
-We also have not tested all possible bootstrapping methods.
-Resampling complete individual time series would also maintain the autocorrelation structures of those series while varying the subsets of the sampled population.
+We have provided evidence for the unreliability of confidence intervals constructed from traditional bootstrapping and some evidence to support MEboot.
+However, the simple linear regression method we used to develop the 303 reconstructions utilized is an uncommon approach in the development of climate reconstructions.
+Multiple predictors and distributed lag regression models as well as principal components are commonly employed (National Research Council, 2006).
+Nevertheless, we have utilized a diversity of real chronology-target pairs with a range of properties alongside synthetic chronologies with properties of still greater diversity.
+The approach we have employed can easily be extended to more complex reconstruction methods.
+Although the robustness of the methods that performed well in these simulations may not hold for all reconstruction methods, the simulations suggest that some methods, including traditional bootstrapping, should not be used.
+Traditional bootstrapping contains assumptions inappropriate for pairing with crossdated archives.
+This method consistently produced confidence intervals wider than intended in our trials (Fig 5).
+Furthermore, the consistent negative correlation between CIC and rbar for traditionally bootstrapped chronologies (Fig 6) suggests consistent, predictable bias inherent to this method.

+We did not exhaustively test all possible bootstrapping methods.
+Resampling complete individual time series would also maintain the autocorrelation structures of the series while varying the subsets of the sampled population.
 We did not test this technique here because measurement time series may not overlap to a high degree in tree-ring datasets.
+Moreover, MEboot provides the benefit of faithfully reproducing data structure while maintaining sample depth characteristics and avoiding issues related to resampling a low number of measurement time series in poorly replicated portions of chronologies.

+5. Conclusion

-Moreover, MEboot provides the benefit of faithfully reproducing data structure while maintaining sample depth characteristics and avoiding issues related to resampling a low number of measurement time series in poorly replicated portions of chronologies.Estimated error range inherent to any paleoclimate reconstruction is essential to the end-user.
-Prediction intervals provide at-a-glance information of the relative signal-to-noise ratio of the reconstruction, conveying both what is known and unknown.
-Reconstruction error is best calculated by measuring errors outside the period of calibration as the errors of interest also lie outside the calibration period.
-The exact methodology chosen for producing error intervals will impact both the precision and accuracy of the results, and the best methods will likely conform to theappropriateness in relation to the dataset.
-For many proxies derived from crossdated archives, MEboot is likely to be the most appropriate bootstrapping method.
+A reliable estimated error range inherent to any paleoclimate reconstruction is essential to the end-user.
+Confidence intervals provide at-a-glance information of the relative signal-to-noise ratio of the reconstruction, conveying both what is known and unknown.
+Confidence intervals are best calculated by measuring errors outside the period of calibration, as the errors of interest also lie outside the calibration period.
+The exact methodology chosen for producing confidence intervals will impact both the precision and accuracy of the results, and the best methods will likely conform to the method’s appropriateness in relation to the dataset.
+We find that for many proxies derived from crossdated archives, MEboot is likely to be the most appropriate bootstrapping method.
 Additionally, utilization of empirical errors rather than assuming a normal distribution of errors may be prudent in many circumstances.
+While future work is needed to extend this approach to reconstructions with multiple predictors and other complex reconstruction methods, our results suggest that MEboot paired with VEE or VET provide the most robust confidence intervals for crossdated paleoclimate proxies.
+Furthermore, we have introduced a new approach to synthetic chronology construction will allow for the testing of many methods with similar simulation experiments.

 References